 The surname Argall was first found in Berwickshire, in south east Scotland, arriving in Scotland soon after the Norman Conquest in 1066.
 They are the northern branch of the family name descended from Anketell, or Arnketill.

-Early History of the Argall family
+Important Dates for the Argall family

-Another 125 words (9 lines of text) covering the years 1150, 1500, 1533, 1588, 1572, 1626 and 1621 are included under the topic Early Argall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Argall research.
+Another 63 words (4 lines of text) covering the years 1150, 1500, 1533, 1588, 1572, 1626, 1609, 1610 and 1621 are included under the topic Early Argall History in all our PDF Extended History products and printed products wherever possible.

 Argall Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Argall are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Argall include Arkell, Arkle, Arkill, Arcle, Argal, Argall, Arnkell, Artell, Artill, Arctall, Arktale, Arktell, Arktull, Arkgale and many more.

 Early Notables of the Argall family (pre 1700)

-Another 36 words (3 lines of text) are included under the topic Early Argall Notables in all our PDF Extended History products and printed products wherever possible.
+Another 120 words (9 lines of text) are included under the topic Early Argall Notables in all our PDF Extended History products and printed products wherever possible.

 Argall Settlers in Australia in the 19th Century